frob/frob.github.com/content/posts/2016-05-26-semantic-git.md

     - tutorial
 ---

 Git is a great tool for managing source control.
 Git flow is a great workflow for working with git branches and tags.
 Semantic versioning is a great way for labeling and cataloging version dependence.
-If we put them together then we will have a dependency system that is reenforced by workflow that is reenforced by a dependency system.
+If we put them together then we will have a dependency system that is reinforced by workflow that is reinforced by a dependency system.
 This is a circular dependency that is good.

 # Semantic git-flow